treyescan/dynamic-aoi-toolkit/README.md

 ## Task Preparation

 In order to use this toolkit, a task video must be prepared.
 Videos can be shot in any video dimensions, resolution and frame rate.
-Just make sure to change the values for total_surface_width, total_surface_height and frame_rate in [__constants.py](/__constants.py).
+Just make sure to change the values for `total_surface_width`, `total_surface_height` and `frame_rate` in [__constants.py](/__constants.py).

-When editing the task video, make sure to put apriltags on the borders of the video. border_apriltags.py can be used for this purpose (5.
-Apriltags overlay on video).
+When editing the task video, make sure to put apriltags on the borders of the video. `border_apriltags.py` can be used for this purpose ([5.
+Apriltags overlay on video](#5-apriltags-overlay-on-video)).
 Make sure that the appearance of these apriltags marks the beginning of the task as the dummy surface in Pupil Labs Capture.

 Surfaces should also be defined in Pupil Labs Capture.
-The number of surfaces and the x-coordinate bounds of the surfaces can be entered in __constants.py.
+The number of surfaces and the x-coordinate bounds of the surfaces can be entered in `__constants.py`.

 Finally, we decided to put an apriltag in between each scene to track the synchronization.
 This should be a unique apriltag not used in different parts of the video.
 The synchronization surface on this apriltag can also be defined within Pupil Labs Capture.
 Make sure to note the beginning and ending frame number of appearance in [data/videos/start_end_frames/synchronization/task1.json](/data/videos/start_end_frames/synchronization/task1.json)

 ## Usage